bcebere/statistics_python/README.md

-# from_scratch
+# Statistics and Python
-Notebooks with different concepts implemented from scratch.
+Notebooks with different concepts from statistics implemented in Python.

+**DISCLAIMER**: everything is experimental.